Global army of online freelancers remakes outsourcing industry

 Governments and organisations such as the World Bank are taking note of the potential for an industry that generates foreign exchange but requires very little capital outlay.
 Bangladesh was one of the first countries to declare online earnings tax-free, for example, and MobileWorks has recently signed an agreement with the government of Jamaica to deploy the service on a national scale.

-All companies stress they're out to make money by mobilising what Ajay Vinze, of the W.P.
+All companies stress they're out to make money by mobilizing what Ajay Vinze, of the W.P.
 Carey School of Business at Arizona State University, calls a movement of "micro-entrepreneurs."

 Sheila Ortencio puts it more simply: "We want to be an independent, modern Filipino family."